Decision guide3 min readBy Justin Duggan

 Colemak Wide is probably not worth it if standard Colemak already feels comfortable, if you rarely type enough symbols to care about the center shift, or if you know you will keep drifting back without a practice plan.

-The fastest way to judge Colemak Wide is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Colemak Wide hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

-Why SureTyping is a good place to evaluate Colemak Wide
+Why SureTyping Is the Right Place to Evaluate Colemak Wide

 SureTyping helps because Colemak Wide is easiest to judge when the keyboard preview, lesson path, and follow-up practice all point at the same shifted geometry instead of leaving the wide mod implicit.